g-battaglia/kerykeion/README.md

 ```

-### To avoid connecting to GeoNames (EG avoiding hourly limit or no internet connection) you should instance kerykeion like this:
+**To avoid connecting to GeoNames (eg. avoiding hourly limit or no internet connection) you should instance kerykeion like this:**

 ```python
 kanye = KrInstance(